alcounit/seleniferous/README.md

 - BINARY_NAME	Name of the produced binary (seleniferous).
 - DOCKER_REGISTRY	Docker registry prefix (passed via environment).
 - IMAGE_NAME	Full image name (<registry>/seleniferous).
-- VERSION	Image version/tag (default: v1.0.1).
+- VERSION	Image version/tag (passed via environment).
 - PLATFORM	Target platform (default: linux/amd64).

 DOCKER_REGISTRY is expected to be provided externally, which allows the same Makefile to be used locally and in CI.

-## Deployment

-To be added....